soulmachine/docker-images/bee/README.md

 First, change everything in the `.env` to yours.

-Then, run `docker compose up` to launch all nodes.
+Then, run `docker-compose up` to launch all nodes.

 ## How to add more bee nodes